c2p-cmd/PBL-Converter-App/README.md

 *Easy to use for even beginners.

 ## INSTALLATION

 *For Windows OS installation download the setup for windows from the releases.

 *For Linux OS download the zip archive from the release and run the sh script runLinux.sh in terminal.

-*For Mac OS : For setups with JDK pre-installed - Download the mac.app file.
+*For Mac OS : For setups with JDK pre-installed - Download the mac.app.zip , extract the archive and run the app.
             : For setups without JDK - Download the zip file and extract and run the file "runMac.sh" from terminal.